mnkhprre/Old-Persian-Keyboard-for-macOS/README.md

 this layer has been made by Mustafa Bilgin developed on Ukulele keyboard editor

-how to install ?
+How to install ?
-copy the .keylayout file to Macintosh HD/Library/Keyboard Layout directory
+copy the ".keylayout" file to Macintosh HD/Library/Keyboard Layout directory  and restart your macOS

 Description of Layers